chaijs/guidelines/support-cycle.md

 ## Supported Cycle

-To ensure a consistent level of compatibility & support in our projects, each project under the Chai organisations must strictly adhere to a standardised lifecycle support policy, and platform support policy, as document below.
+To ensure a consistent level of compatibility & support in our projects, each project under the Chai organisation must strictly adhere to a standardised lifecycle support policy, and platform support policy, as documented below.

 ### Supported Lifecycle